 - Alaska State Museum is a major highlight of Juneau, featuring Alaska’s Native groups, artifacts from Russian–America days.
-It will be under renovations throughout 2015 and reopen in 2016.
+This museum reopens spring of 2016 after extensive renovations.

 - St. Nicholas Orthodox Church, a tiny structure built in 1894, is now the oldest original Russian Orthodox church in southeast Alaska.

 - Visit the Macaulay Salmon Hatchery and visitor center that features more than 100 different local marine species in touch tanks and saltwater aquariums.